- Oops!Something went wrong.Please try again later.

 General Public Ownership

 While it is well worth considering the different groups that own a company, there are other factors that are even more important.
-Consider risks, for instance.
-Every company has them, and we've spotted 4 warning signs for American Superconductor you should know about.
+Consider for instance, the ever-present spectre of investment risk.
+We've identified 4 warning signs with American Financial Group (at least 1 which is potentially serious) , and understanding them should be part of your investment process.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.